 Any student who is interested in Writing Studies has to take a look at Southern Methodist University.
 Students from the Writing Studies major at Southern Methodist University get 25.5% above the average college grad with the same degree.
 It is set in the suburban region of Dallas, Texas.

 Every student who is interested in Writing Studies needs to take a look at George Washington University.
 Students who graduate from the Writing program earn about $41,097 in the first five years of their career and $76,291 after their first five years of their career.
-Washington, District of Columbia is an excellent setting for college students who get pleasure from the active city life.
+Want a sizable student body?
+This institution has over 20,000 students on campus.

 Massachusetts Institute of Technology is a great decision for students pursuing a Writing Studies degree.
 Students who graduate from this program report average early career wages of writing and mid-career wages of $71,549.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.